vaquarkhan/microservices-recipes-a-free-gitbook/index.md

 When referencing this work, please use proper academic citation.
 See **[Citations Guide](CITATIONS.md)** for complete formatting guidelines.

 ### **Legal Notice**
-This work is protected by copyright law.
-Unauthorized reproduction, distribution, or transmission of any part of this work without permission is prohibited.
-For permissions beyond the scope of the MIT License, contact the author.
+Code is MIT.
+Book prose and figures are CC BY-NC-ND 4.0.
+See [LICENSING.md](LICENSING.md).
+For uses beyond those licenses, contact the author.

 **[📖 View Complete Legal Disclaimer](DISCLAIMER.md)**